Tax Information for International Students

 What is "filing a tax return"?

-Should I file taxes?
+Do I have to file taxes?

 Generally, students in F-1 status who earned US wages of $3,900 or less are not required to file a tax return.
 All international students should submit the Form 8843, which identifies you as a non-resident and prevents any of your income from abroad being taxed.